pingcap/docs/tiup/tiup-component-cluster-list.md

 ## Outputs

-Output the table with the following fields:
+Outputs the table with the following fields:

 - Name: the cluster name
 - User: the deployment user
 - Version: the cluster version
 - Path: the path of the cluster deployment data on the central control machine
-- PrivateKey: the path of the private key connected to the cluster
+- PrivateKey: the path of the private key that is connected to the cluster